What is Art Deco? Everything You Need To Know About the Most Popular Early 20th Century Decorative Style

-What exactly is Art Deco and how can we distinguish between this particular style and similar types of decorative art?
+What is Art Deco exactly and how can we distinguish between this particular style and similar types of decorative art?
+Art Deco characteristics are easily distinguishable.
 We usually recognize Art Deco designs and objects intuitively, once we see them, but when it comes to the definition of this visual arts style, things tend to be a little more complicated.
-First of all, there are different national variants of Art Deco and the style itself is often described as a pastiche of styles and an eclectic combination of influences, materials, and shapes.
+First of all, there are different national variants of Art Deco and the Art Deco style itself is often described as a pastiche of styles and an eclectic combination of influences, materials, and shapes.
 Therefore, it is sometimes hard to distinguish Art Deco from similar schools like Art Nouveau, Art Moderne, Bauhaus school, or Arts and Crafts movement.
-However, there are certain characteristics that can help us decide whether we are looking at Art Deco works of art and in the next couple of paragraphs, we will try to establish those essential and typical features of Art Deco, exploring the characteristics of this decorative style in its various forms, from visual arts to design and architecture.
+However, there are certain characteristics that can help us decide whether we are looking at Art Deco artworks and in the next couple of paragraphs, we will try to establish those essential and typical features of Art Deco, exploring the characteristics of this decorative style in its various forms, from visual arts and Art Deco paintings to design and architecture.

 Defining Art Deco

-The common place in Art Deco definitions is that it was certainly one of the most influential decorative styles in the first half of the twentieth century.
+When we talk about Art Deco definition, we usually tell that it was certainly one of the most influential decorative styles in the first half of the twentieth century.
 It first appeared in France in the 1920’s taking its name from 1925 Exposition Internationale des Arts Décoratifs et Industriels Modernes.
-After its debut in Paris, this style was quickly accepted around the world, drawing from the different sources and affecting various disciplines, from visual and decorative arts to fashion, architecture, filmography and product design.
-Although it was the most popular movement in the period between two World Wars, it wasn’t recognized as a movement in its own right until the sixties and some art historians even today argue whether Art Deco should be identified as a distinct style.
-Luxurious and splendid in their appearance, Art Deco designs marked the period of newly found optimism after the war and great depression.
+After its debut in Paris, Art Deco style was quickly accepted around the world, drawing from the different sources and affecting various disciplines, from visual and decorative arts to fashion, architecture, filmography and product design.
+Although it was the most popular movement in the period between two World Wars, it wasn’t recognized as a movement in its own right until the sixties and some art historians even today argue whether Art Deco movement existed as such and if it should be identified as a distinct style.
+Luxurious and splendid in their appearance, Art Deco paintings and designs marked the period of newly found optimism after the war and great depression.
 Although it drew its inspiration from the past art movements, one of the main features of Art Deco style was its orientation towards the future and celebration of modern ideas of progress.

 Art Deco in Relation to Similar Design Schools: Characteristics of Style